ethereum/aleth/doc/database_layout.rst

 Database Layout
 ===============

-cpp-ethereum uses three databases, all of them are essentially just key-value storages (LevelDB or RocksDB is used depending on build settings).
+Aleth uses three databases, all of them are essentially just key-value storages (LevelDB or RocksDB is used depending on build settings).
 Their physical disk locations are as follows: